-Key developments
+Key developments of the past year

-44 Are there any proposals for new legislation or regulation, or to revise existing legislation or regulation?
+• Are there any proposals for new legislation or regulation, or to revise existing legislation or regulation?
+If so, please give a reference to any written material, whether official or press reports.
 Are there any other current developments or trends that should be noted?